doucga/denon232/README.md

 ### HACS (Recommended)

+1. Click on the '<> Code' button above
+2. Click on the 'Copy URL to Clipboard' button
-1. Open HACS in your Home Assistant instance
+3. Open HACS in your Home Assistant instance
-2. Click on "Integrations"
-3. Click the three dots menu in the top right corner
+4. Click the three dots menu in the top right corner
-4. Select "Custom repositories"
+5. Select "Custom repositories"
-5. Add the repository URL and select "Integration" as the category
+6. Paste the repository URL and select "Integration" as the category
-6. Click "Add"
+7. Click "Add"
-7. Search for "Denon AVR RS-232" and install it
+8. In HACS Search for "Denon AVR RS-232"
+9. Click the three dots at the far right and click download
-8. Restart Home Assistant
+9. Restart Home Assistant

 ### Manual Installation